Area Estimates for High genus Lawson surfaces via DPW: Preliminary

 Let $F_0B_0=B^{\lambda=0}\tilde B^{\lambda=0}$ be the finite dimensional Iwasawa decomposition into a unitary and an upper triangular matrix with positive diagonal entries.
 Then

 and

 is the Iwasawa decomposition of $\tilde\Phi.$ Therefore, the two DPW potentials $\eta $ and $\tilde \eta$ yield the same minimal immersion $f$ via Sym-Bobenko formula \eqref{symbob} . \\

-In particular, the gauge freedom can be applied to remove certain singularities of $\eta$.
+In particular, certain singularities of $\eta$ can be removed using the gauge freedom.
 Let $\eta$ be a meromorphic potential with a singularity at $q\in\Sigma$ .
-If there exist a positive gauge $\tilde B\colon\Sigma\setminus\{q\}\to\Lambda_+\SL(2,\C)$ such that $\tilde B.\eta$ extends holomorphically to $q, $ then the surface obtained from $\eta$ extends real analytically to $q.$ Singularities of this type are called {\it{apparent} singularities}. \begin{remark} For compact minimal surfaces $f\colon \Sigma\to S^3$ globally defined and holomorphic DPW potentials do not exist.
-Instead, we will consider meromorphic potentials with apparent singularities. \end{remark}
+If there exists a positive gauge $\tilde B\colon\Sigma\setminus\{q\}\to\Lambda_+\SL(2,\C)$ such that $\tilde B.\eta$ extends holomorphically to $q, $ then the surface obtained from $\eta$ extends real analytically to $q.$ Singularities of this type are called {\it{apparent} singularities}. \begin{remark} In order to obtain a compact minimal surface $f\colon \Sigma\to\S^3$, its DPW potential necessarily has apparent singularities.
+This follows for instance from the area formula in Corollary \ref{cor:areares}. \end{remark}

 \begin{remark} The DPW method can be generalised to potentials $\eta^\lambda$ that are only defined for $\lambda \subset D_r = \{\lambda \in \C^* \mid |\lambda| \leq r\}$ for $r \in (0, 1]$.
 Details and proofs can be found in \cite{SKKR} and \cite{KRS}. \end{remark}